AgaToma/lighthouse-bnb/TESTING.md

 -> click submit

 **Expected result**
-Form submits, room is created with all fields displayed as selected on the form
+Fields display on form as designed, form submits, room is created with all fields displayed as selected on the form

 Test 2:
 **Steps to test**